packetcoders/netbox-101-fundamentals/README.md

-# NetBox Fundamentals Live
+# NetBox Fundamentals - 101

-The repo contains the workbooks for the NetBox Labs:
+## Workbooks
-> NetBox Fundamentals Live
+- Workbook 001: The NetBox Model

-## Repo Layout
+- Workbook 002: Extending the Model
-* Exercises - `workbooks/`
+- Workbook 003: Config Generation

 ## Terms and Conditions
 All content within this repo is owned by Packet Coders.<br>